ClaytonFarr/booster-testing-utilities/README.md

 - Updated `test-helpers/helper-readmodels`
   - returned list of items instead of boolean test
   - removed fixed inline filter for `tid` value within `id` field
+  - > have only tested these with local provider thus far
 - Updated `test-helpers/helper-misc`
   - add utility to test if string is JSON or not
 - Updated `test-helpers/helper-commands`